silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

 root@kali:~/look_into_the_past/home/User/Documents#
 ```

-When asked for the decryption password, we entered the concatenation of the 3 passwords, and it worked, there's our flag!
+When asked for the decryption password, we entered the concatenation of the 3 passwords, and it worked, there was our flag!

 ```
 root@kali:~/look_into_the_past/home/User/Documents# ll